fruityfruit/DebtCalculator/README.md

 ## Testing our project

-So far, we are using the following testing frameworks:
+We are using the following testing frameworks:

 ### Behavioral testing with Cypress